Inflation heated up last month as consumer prices rose 2.7%, underscoring the slog ahead - Local News 8

 Prices for food purchased for at-home consumption shot up 0.5% from October, marking the largest monthly increase since January 2023.

 Four of the six major grocery store food group indexes increased, with categories such as beef rising 3.1% and eggs jumping 8.2%.
-An ongoing deadly avian flu coupled with holiday-based demand has driven egg prices higher.
+An ongoing deadly avian flu coupled with holiday-based demand has caused shortages and driven egg prices higher.

+Egg prices are up 37.5% from this time last year, BLS data shows.

+Despite the sticker shock on staples, grocery price inflation (at 1.6% annually) is still running below the overall CPI rate.
+But the cumulative effect of nearly four years of higher-than-typical inflation has weighed heavily on consumers, said Tyler Schipper, an associate professor in economics and data analysis at St. Thomas University in St. Paul, Minnesota, told CNN in an interview Wednesday.

 This story is developing and will be updated.